appliedbinf/pima-docker/README.md

-# Introduction to this git repo
+# Docker container for PIMA
 This repository has the following structure:

  * Interfaces (holds the interfaces for interacting with the docker)